Raising the Curtain on the Newhall Family Theatre

 The official groundbreaking ceremony was held in March 2016 and work began in earnest.
 The restoration was done holding fast to the WPA’s Art Deco motif.
 The theater, which maintains the original proscenium, has been updated with state-of-the-art lighting and sound equipment, more than 500 seats and a projection screen.
 Christened the Newhall Family Theatre for the Performing Arts, the auditorium opened in October 2017 with the first community organizations using the venue in March 2018.

 When the Covid-19 pandemic hit in 2020, the theater went dark, along with performance spaces around the world.
-It will open again in October 2021 with A Celebration of the Performing Arts, a community event featuring workshops for children and a showcase of local talents performing music, dance, theatre, spoken word and comedy, bringing a historic and treasured performance space back to life.
+After a year and a half of being closed, it re-opened once again in October 2021 with A Celebration of the Performing Arts, a community event featuring workshops for children and a showcase of local talents performing music, dance, theatre, spoken word and comedy, bringing a historic and treasured performance space back to life.